operasoftware/operaprestodriver/README.md

 products.
 It is a part of the [Selenium](http://code.google.com/p/selenium) project.

+__Note that OperaDriver is only compatible with Presto-based Operas up until 12.16, and not for the Blink-basedd Opera 15 onwards.__

 WebDriver is a general purpose library for automating web browsers.
 It can drive the browser running various tests on your web pages, just as if a real user was navigating through them.
 It can emulate actions